kip-hart/AABBTree/README.rst

 AABBTree is a pure Python implementation of a static d-dimensional axis aligned bounding box (AABB) tree.
-It is heavily based on `Introductory Guide to AABB Tree Collision Dectection`_ from *Azure From The Trenches*.
+It is heavily based on `Introductory Guide to AABB Tree Collision Detection`_ from *Azure From The Trenches*.